 Native Plant Garden at Fort Missoula

 Do you have a green thumb or just love to pull weeds?
 We could use your help!
 Work in our native plant garden and learn about Montana’s native prairie grasslands, or help with Garden education activities.
-In June, July and August we have weekly volunteer afternoons on Thursdays from 4-6pm.

 Research and write ~600 word natural history essays for our Field Notes radio program aired weekly on Montana Public Radio.